“Deep is the well of the past, shall we not call it bottomless?

 For many people in the past, and many alive today, the most important story of all in their lives are the ones that tell of their religious faith.
 Faith, broadly understood, is what the poets are concerned with.
 Poetry involves intellectual elements placed in service of a soul-task.
 Words are used to point beyond words to the actual experience of living unmediated by cognitive filters.
 Training in faith we slowly learn to become comfortable in the unknown and unknowable.
 We learn we need not fear that which will forever exceed the intellect alone.
 It is assuredly true that the unexamined life is not worth living, the philosophers correctly insist that their love of wisdom is an essential ingredient of a life lived well.
 The poets, however, remind the philosophers that a life not lived fully has little material worth examining!

 Here is the point.
 Carl Jung insisted that he found religious imagery in the dreams of his patients.
-He found that imagery was indispensible to the healing of the psyche.
+He found that imagery was indispensable to the healing of the psyche.
 This means minds subjected to spiritual abuse suffer a confusion at a very profound level.
-Images of god, Self, light, angels, beauty and truth are normally bringers of peace, strengthening the mind of the dreamer for the tasks of maturity and responsibility the day brings.
+Images of God, Self, light, angels, beauty and truth are normally bringers of peace, strengthening the mind of the dreamer for the tasks of maturity and responsibility the day brings.
 Kids with a healthy faith find that the religious imagery bubbling up in their dreams is supporting their efforts at learning and growing into their own unique selves.
 Kids who have suffered under the wickedness of spiritual abuse do not have this foundation on which to build a life.
+The well has been poisoned.
 Nightmares dominate such kids night lives and the repression of them steals the energy they could of used to deal more skillfully with their day lives.
 For them all the imagery associated with religious thought has been marred, perverted from its life serving causes and turned into a death dealing one.
-The ideas of god, devil, heaven, hell, love, compassion, and on and on – all are no longer sources of strength but triggers for re-traumatizing.
+The ideas of God, Devil, heaven, hell, love, compassion, and on and on — all are no longer sources of strength but triggers for re-traumatizing.
 Spiritual abuse is a uniquely twisted form of abuse in the sense that to heal from trauma typically requires the strength found in a new, adult chosen faith.
 This is very hard for those who have been cut to the quick by the churches.